• Home

 Jump to Recipe

-This Strawberry Buttercream is smooth and creamy with a mild strawberry flavor.
-The pale pink color is all natural from the fresh strawberries that we use to make this.
-Not vegan?
-No problem!
-Just swap out the vegan baking sticks for unsalted butter.
-As always, it’s gluten free and nut free too!
+This Strawberry Buttercream frosting is smooth and creamy with a soft strawberry flavor.
+The light pink color is all natural from the fresh or frozen strawberries that we use to make this.
+No red food coloring is used at all!
+It's sweet and delicious; perfect on so many treats!
+Best yet, it's gluten free, nut free, egg free and can easily be made dairy free (vegan)!
+A must try for all you strawberry lovers!

 A bowl of gluten free Strawberry Buttercream stirred by a spatula.

-• Allergy Friendly- This recipe is gluten free, nut free, egg free and dairy free (vegan).
+• Allergy Friendly- This frosting recipe is gluten free, nut free, egg free and dairy free (vegan)!

-• Smooth & Creamy- Even though we use fresh strawberries, there are no seeds at all!
+• Smooth & Creamy- Even though we use fresh/frozen strawberries, there are no seeds at all!

-• Made with Fresh Strawberries- No need to try to find gf/nf freeze dried strawberries.
-This recipe uses fresh ingredients!
-You could also use frozen quartered strawberries.
+• Made with Easy Ingredients- No need to try to find gf/nf freeze dried strawberries.
+This recipe uses simple ingredients!
+You can you fresh strawberries or you also use frozen quartered strawberries like I do in my Strawberry Sugar Cookies and my Strawberry Jam Cookies.

-• Natural Pink Color- No food coloring is needed to get that light pink hue!
+• Natural Pink Color- No food coloring is needed to get that light pink hue just like with my blackberry frosting on my Blackberry Cookies!

 • Fresh or Frozen Strawberries- Quarter them after washing.